rhaymisonbetini/ElephantChain/README.md

 ## Tools
 Tools are powerful instruments that you can add to your inferences.
 Below you can check out some of the available tools
+ps: Till this moment the tools are only available for simple Chain

 ### Wikipedia
 This tool searches Wikipedia and aggregates the information in the context of the user's question.
 The parameter passed in the constructor is the limit of search results.